 “What the fuck?” the man repeated, laughing now.
 “How did you do that?”

 Arthur looked down at the bar top again.
 “It’s a secret.
-The man whose seat you’re sitting in taught me how to do that.”
+The man who's seat you’re sitting in taught me how to do that.”

 The man looked at Arthur, confused.
 He turned to the bartender who was still standing close enough to be paying attention.
 “He just stole that chip from me.”